MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 118.0.xxxx.xx: October x, 2023

+Fixed various bugs and performance issues.

+### Feature updates

+- **Microsoft Edge for Business Banner.**  Microsoft Edge for Business is a dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser across managed and unmanaged devices.
+The in-product Microsoft Edge for Business banner is being deprecated and will no longer be visible.

+- **Find on page.** Searching for a word or phrase on a webpage has become easier with the new smart find update to Find on page.
+For more information, see
+[Find on page](https://www.microsoft.com/edge/features/find-on-page?form=MT00D8).
+Now when you search with Find on page, we suggest related matches and synonyms making it effortless to find what you're looking for, even if you misspell a word in your search query.
+When you search, simply select the suggested word to quickly locate the desired word or phrase on the page.
+Data is sent to Microsoft for processing.
+For more information, see [Microsoft Edge's Privacy Whitepaper](/microsoft-edge/privacy-whitepaper/).
+Administrators can control the availability using the [RelatedMatchesCloudServiceEnabled](/deployedge/microsoft-edge-policies#relatedmatchescloudserviceenabled) policy.

+- **New SmartScreen policy.**  The [ExemptSmartScreenDownloadWarnings](/deployedge/microsoft-edge-policies#exemptsmartscreendownloadwarnings) policy lets administrators create a dictionary of file type extensions with a corresponding list of domains that are exempted from SmartScreen AppRep warnings.
+Files with file type extensions specified for domains identified by this policy are still subject to file type extension-based security warnings and mixed-content download warnings.

+- **New Microsoft Edge Update policies.** The **MeteredUpdatesDefault** and **MeteredUpdates** policies allows administrators to control the "Download Updates over metered connections" setting (`edge://settings/help`).
+The **MeteredUpdatesDefault** applies to all apps and **MeteredUpdates** applies to targeted apps.
+When a policy is configured to Allow, updates occur on a metered connection, such as cellular connections or others where data usage is controlled.

+### Policy updates

+#### New policies

+- [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies#beforeunloadeventcancelbypreventdefaultenabled) - Control the behavior for the cancel dialog produced by the beforeunload event
+- [CompressionDictionaryTransportEnabled](/deployedge/microsoft-edge-policies#compressiondictionarytransportenabled) - Enable compression dictionary transport support
+- [DataUrlInSvgUseEnabled](/deployedge/microsoft-edge-policies#dataurlinsvguseenabled) - Data URL support for SVGUseElement
+- [ExemptSmartScreenDownloadWarnings](/deployedge/microsoft-edge-policies#exemptsmartscreendownloadwarnings) - Disable SmartScreen AppRep based warnings for specified file types on specified domains
+- [ForceBuiltInPushMessagingClient](/deployedge/microsoft-edge-policies#forcebuiltinpushmessagingclient) - Forces Microsoft Edge to use its built-in WNS push client to connect to the Windows Push Notification Service
+- [ForcePermissionPolicyUnloadDefaultEnabled](/deployedge/microsoft-edge-policies#forcepermissionpolicyunloaddefaultenabled) - Controls whether unload event handlers can be disabled
+- [PictureInPictureOverlayEnabled](/deployedge/microsoft-edge-policies#pictureinpictureoverlayenabled) - Enable Picture in Picture overlay feature on supported webpages in Microsoft Edge
+- [SendMouseEventsDisabledFormControlsEnabled](/deployedge/microsoft-edge-policies#sendmouseeventsdisabledformcontrolsenabled) - Control the new behavior for event dispatching on disabled form controls

+#### Deprecated policies

+- [RendererCodeIntegrityEnabled](/deployedge/microsoft-edge-policies#renderercodeintegrityenabled) - Enable renderer code integrity

 ## Version 117.0.2045.60: October 6, 2023

 Fixed various bugs and performance issues.